 Pushing the limits, never give up

 It was the second day of hitchhiking and I just got off the train from Trieste to Milan.
 Getting out of a metropolis the size of Milan is an obstacle and a half.
 I was sent from one place to another for hours.
 So much time was wasted and I was getting very frustrated.
-Eventually I asked a taxi driver where is it best to hitchhike from and he gave me a free ride to a highway entrance, which turned out to be a bad place to hold thumbs up.
+Eventually, I asked a taxi driver where is it best to hitchhike from and he gave me a free ride to a highway entrance, which turned out to be a bad place to hold thumbs up.

-After 30 minutes of no luck another taxi driver suggested a different location.
+After 30 minutes of no luck, another taxi driver suggested a different location.
 So taking his advise I talked to a bus driver – who I had no language in common with -, how to get to my new destination.
 He diverted the bus from its original route just to drop me at a bridge and explained where I needed to go from there.
-At this point I was about 5 hours into my desperate attempt to leave Milan.
+At this point, I was about 5 hours into my desperate attempt to leave Milan.
 Two polish hitchhikers showed me on the map where the ring road was and taught me some Italian so I could explain that I needed to get on the ring road.
 After 6 hours, I arrived at a big petrol station where international traffic passed through.
 At last!

 When you are in a country where you don’t speak the language, where they are reluctant to take you because the whole country believes hitchhiking is illegal, you are in a major city with a short deadline to arrive in Madrid, trust me, it is very stressful and it is easy to feel down.
-Frequently I had to self reflect and remind myself why I was doing this to not lose motivation.
+Frequently I had to self-reflect and remind myself why I was doing this to not lose motivation.

 The sun always rises

-25 days on the road can teach flexibility, patience and hopefulness.
+25 days on the road can teach flexibility, patience, and hopefulness.
 So what if you have to wait over an hour, so what if your ride drops you on the wrong side of the highway, so what if you end up in a city you never intended to visit…so what?
-Soon you will realise your life is pretty great if these are your biggest worries.
+Soon you will realize your life is pretty great if these are your biggest worries.
 In some way I was even thankful for the hard times, they made me much stronger.

 One outcome – two sides

 We are at around the 9th day of the hitchhiking trip and the Lisbon holiday was coming to an end.
 My last ride towards Lisbon was with a Brazilian couple who were going to travel back to Madrid a few days later and I was considering going back with them.
 Solid plan!
-What could possible go wrong, right?
+What could possibly go wrong, right?

-Only 1 day before meeting the couple they sent me a message about meeting in Porto instead, so I was going to travel up to North of Portugal.
-Later that day they cancelled on me so I was stuck.
+Only 1 day before meeting the couple they sent me a message about meeting in Porto instead, so I was going to travel up to the North of Portugal.
+Later that day they canceled on me so I was stuck.
 When a plan falls apart I instantly feel betrayed and sad.
 So I could choose to look at the situation positively or negatively.
 Instead of letting this ruin my day, I just searched for an alternative plan and the next day made it to Madrid with only 5 cars.

-The life lessons learnt on the road shaped me.
+The life lessons learned on the road shaped me.
 I can’t express in words just how much I’m grateful for this experience.
-The biggest gift of the trip was the shift in perception of stress.
+The biggest gift of the trip was the shift in the perception of stress.
 It is my friend, and no longer my enemy.
 I fear no challenge, I never second guess my decisions nor I let other to do so.
-This overwhelming confidence and excitement about stress is very new to me, but my life is much more colorful, my mornings are happier, my decisions feel right.
+This overwhelming confidence and excitement about stress are very new to me, but my life is much more colorful, my mornings are happier, my decisions feel right.
 With certainty I can say, I will never be stuck in limbo or fear the unknown again.